chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/Disney's Raya - TV Series Pitch (compiled).md

 	- Raya, "You got me, I just can’t swim."
 	- Sisu: "Then why didn't you learn?
 And come to think of it, if you assembled people to spread out, finding all the river's ends would've taken less than a few months!"
 	- Raya: "You can't trust anyone!"
 	- Sisu: "If you want the tribes to trust each other and unite under One Kumandra, you need to start by trusting me.
-What’s the truth, Raya?"
+Raya, what’s the truth?"
 - Raya sighs, downcast.
 	- with voiced-over'ed FLASHBACKS:
 	- "When my dad threw me into the water, to save me, the last thing I saw was him turning to stone.
 I wanted to cry, scream, wail.
 But how could I, when the river was drowning me?"